 His professional practice as a barrister has mainly been in the form of consultancy, often in cases where opinions are required about the application of English law in proceedings before foreign courts.
 He has advised in a wide range of disputes concerning bills of lading, charterparties, pollution liabilities and limitation of liability.

-He has written widely on areas of maritime law, including carriage of goods by sea (bills of lading and charterparties), collisions and liabilities (including pollution damage, salvage, passenger claims, and limitation of liability) and shipping regulation.
-He is the main author of Bills of Lading: Law and Contracts (Informa, 2000, 852 pp; 2nd edition in preparation) and his writings on bills of lading have been cited with approval in the courts in the U.K. and internationally, including the House of Lords in The Starsin UKHL 12.
+He has written widely on areas of maritime law, including carriage of goods by sea (bills of lading and charterparties), collisions and liabilities (including pollution damage, salvage, wreck, passenger claims, and limitation of liability) and shipping regulation.
+He is the main author of Bills of Lading: Law and Contracts (Informa, 2000) and his writings on bills of lading have been cited with approval in the courts in the U.K. and internationally, including the House of Lords in The Starsin UKHL 12.
 He has written extensive commentaries on U.K. merchant shipping legislation since 1988, and on new areas of law such as that applicable to autonomous underwater vehicles.